interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.managing.rst

    > ls saved_interrogations
    > load 'good_result' as result

-An alternative approach is to create variables using the ``call`` command
+An alternative approach is to create variables using the ``call`` command:

 .. code-block:: bash